-Commerce: Sciences prerequisite: 15.413, or with permission of the Head of the Department of Econometrics, 10.312C.
+Commerce prerequisite: 15.413.
+Sciences prerequisite: 15.413, or with permission of the Head of the Department of Econometrics, 10.312C.
+Excluded: 15.473.

 Identification, specification and estimation of simultaneous equation models including forecasting, policy analysis and simulation.
 The estimation techniques include: two-stage least squares, three-stage least squares, limited information maximum likelihood and reduced form estimation.